wellplayed/wptlhearthstone/README.md

 ####Class Bans
  - Players get 1 class ban per set
  - Players may use their ban after losing a game
- - Players may ban any class except the immune class for that set
+ - Players may ban any class except the class that has "immunity" for that set

+####Class Immunities
+ - Teams will alternate selecting one class per set that is immune to bans
+ - Class immunities are picked at the start of the match
+ - First immunity pick is selected randomly
+ - There is no immunity for the 5th set

+###Player selection
+ - Teams provide admins with the order their first 4 players will play in
+ - Teams may not reuse players before the 5th set
+ - Player for the 5th set is provided after the 4th game, and only if required
+ - Player list is provided after class immunities have been done
+ - Player lists are not revealed to opponents

 ##Tournament Format
 ###Swiss rounds
  - Three rounds of Swiss
  - Random seeding for first week
- - Teams play the team with the closest score in the following weeks
+ - Teams then play the team with the closest record in the following weeks
  - Top 4 teams advance to playoffs
  - Extra matches will be played in case of tiebreakers
- - All matches Best of 5 sets
- - Each set is Best of 5 games

 ###Playoffs
  - Teams are seeded based on Swiss round records